In a

 Regarding MiCA, ESMA published

-a few weeks ago and seeks to strike a balance between a high level of
+its final report a few weeks ago and seeks to strike a balance between a high level of

 investor protection and innovation within the crypto industry.